 How to Cure Your Fear of Flying – Six Tips for Stress Free Travel

-It's well known that airline travel is safer than travelling by car, yet – or aviophobia – remains one of the most common phobias of modern life, believed to affect around one in ten of the population.
+It's well known that airline is safer than travelling by car, yet fear of flying – or aviophobia – remains one of the most common phobias of modern life, believed to affect around one in ten of the population.

 , former commercial airline pilot and logistics manager at Artemis Aerospace, offers some positive advice to help beat when you next board an aircraft.